lisafolliard/Pizza_Company/README.md

 ## Setup
-Clone this repository to your local system and run index.html in your web browser.
+Clone this repository to your local system and run index.html in your web browser

 ## Technologies Used